Emma Walmsley

-Dame Emma Natasha Walmsley DBE (born June 1969) is the chief executive officer (CEO) of GlaxoSmithKline.
-She succeeded Sir Andrew Witty, who retired in March 2017.
+Dame Emma Natasha Walmsley DBE (born June 1969) is a British business executive, who has been the chief executive of GSK plc since April 2017.
 Before GSK, she worked for L'Oréal for 17 years, and was a non-executive director of Diageo until September 2016.
-She grew up in Barrow-in-Furness, Cumbria, England.
+Walmsley is also a non-executive director of Microsoft.

 Early life

 Walmsley was born in June 1969 in Barrow-in-Furness in Lancashire (now Cumbria), the daughter of Vice-Admiral Sir Robert Walmsley and Lady (Christina V.) Walmsley (née Melvill).
-She boarded at St Swithun's School, Winchester, and has an MA in Classics and Modern Languages from Oxford University, where she studied at Christ Church.
+She boarded at St Swithun's School, Winchester, and has an MA in Classics and Modern Languages from Oxford University, where she was at Christ Church.